 We have compiled helpful information, hints, and tips about claiming unemployment benefits in North Dakota on this website and FAQs and our free guide.
 Learn more about unemployment benefits in North Dakota by reading below, checking out our North Dakota FAQs, and reading our free guide.

-Claiming Benefits for Unemployment in North Dakota
+Learn About Unemployment Benefits in North Dakota

 After the applicant has filed his or her federal unemployment benefits claim, the claimant and his or her former employer will be asked questions concerning the condition under which he or she is no longer employed.
 The sooner each party responds to the questions, the sooner a decision on an unemployment insurance claim can be made.
 However, the claimant needs to continue completing his or her weekly certifications for unemployment during this time, even if he or she is not receiving payments.

 - Non-monetary – Even though the claimant may have earned enough money in their base period to qualify for unemployment insurance, they can be disqualified for other reasons.

 During the certification process, the claimant will be asked a series of questions including questions regarding earnings for the week.
 Weekly certification is the process used to verify that a claimant meets all qualifications for unemployment during the week being claimed.

 An applicant who qualifies for unemployment needs to certify within 13 days of the Saturday of the week in which he or she initiated a claim, or certify within 13 days of the Saturday of the last week previously certified.
 The applicant cannot skip a week of certification and then certify a week later.
 All weeks must be certified in order, without a break.

-Certification for claiming unemployment insurance coverage cannot be completed until after the week has ended; each week ends on Saturday so that the applicant can complete the weekly certification beginning Sunday; the applicant must complete the weekly certification by 10 p.m. on the 13th day.
+Certification for claiming unemployment insurance coverage cannot be completed until after the week has ended.
+Each week ends on Saturday so that the applicant can complete the weekly certification beginning Sunday; the applicant must complete the weekly certification by 10 p.m. on the 13th day.